eole1712/esm-require-with-and-without-babel/README.md

-# esm-require-with-and-without-babel
+# esm-sqreen-require-bug
-Attempt to isolate an ESM bug where imports of different types are mixed at the same time.
+Attempt to isolate an ESM + Sqreen related bug where imports of different types are mixed at the same time.

 ## How to reproduce the bug